OOPS: Automated generation of REST API specification via LLMs

 OOPS is implemented in Python, with approximately 3,000 lines of code for technology analysis, endpoint method extraction, and OAS generation.
 Compared to traditional OAS generation methods that require substantial manual implementation (e.g., Respector with over 10,000 lines of code), OOPS offers a more lightweight implementation.
 In the endpoint method extraction phase, we utilize Instructor \citep{liu2024instructor} to achieve structured output from LLMs.
 In the OAS generation phase, we employ JsonRef \citep{jsonref} to parse JSON references in LLM outputs, thereby enabling feedback and correction of reference errors; we use JSON Repair \citep{json-repair} to fix other JSON syntax errors in LLM outputs.

 Regarding LLM selection, we comprehensively consider factors including the model's code capabilities, inference efficiency, API pricing, and function calling support.
 In the experiments for RQ1, RQ2, and RQ4, we selected the relatively balanced lightweight model GPT-5 mini.
-In the experiments for RQ3, we additionally tested Qwen3-Coder-Plus, GPT-5 nano, Gemini 2.0 Flash-Lite, and Gemini 3 Flash, with detailed information about these LLMs presented in Table \ref{table-4-2}.
-We invoke the LLM APIs using the OpenAI SDK and set the temperature parameter to 0 to obtain deterministic results.
+In the experiments for RQ3, we additionally tested Qwen3-Coder-Plus, GPT-5 nano, Gemini 2.0 Flash-Lite, and Gemini 3 Flash, with detailed information about these LLMs presented in Table~\ref{table-4-2}.
+We invoke the OpenAI-compatible APIs of these LLMs via the OpenAI SDK and set the temperature parameter to 0 to obtain deterministic results.
 All experiments were conducted on a server equipped with an Intel Xeon CPU, 128GB of memory, and the Ubuntu Server operating system.